shaack/cookie-consent-js/README.md

         },
         en: {
             title: "Cookie settings",
-            body: "We use cookies to personalize content and analyze access to our website. " + "You can choose whether you only accept cookies that are necessary for the functioning of the website " + "or whether you also want to allow tracking cookies.
+            body: "We use cookies to personalize cookie-consent-content and analyze access to our website. " + "You can choose whether you only accept cookies that are necessary for the functioning of the website " + "or whether you also want to allow tracking cookies.
 For more information, please refer to our --privacy-policy--.",
             privacyPolicy: "privacy policy",